David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Dec.
 1287:** Yuan forces under the command of Toghon launched the third invasion of Dai Viet.
 *   **1288 (early year):** Tran Khanh Du commanded the Battle of Van Don, completely destroying the enemy's supply fleet led by Zhang Wenhu.
 *   **Apr.
 9, 1288:** The historic Battle of Bach Dang.
 The Yuan navy was completely annihilated under the command of Hung Dao Vuong Tran Quoc Tuan.
 The third resistance war against the Mongol-Yuan invaders ended in a glorious victory.
+*   **Around the 14th century:** The legends of Lac Long Quan and Au Co, Phu Dong Thien Vuong (Saint Giong), and Son Tinh - Thuy Tinh were first recorded in the historical book **Lĩnh Nam chích quái**.
 *   **1306:** The Champa king Che Man (Jaya Simhavarman III) offered the two prefectures of O and Ly as a wedding gift to marry Princess Huyen Tran.
 *   **1307:** The Tran dynasty renamed the two prefectures of O and Ly to Thuan and Hoa, incorporating them into Dai Viet's territory.
 *   **Aug.
 1341:** King Tran Du Tong ordered the compilation of the *Hoang trieu dai dien* and *Hinh thu*.